commonhaus/foundation/policies/trademark-policy.md

 Whenever you use one of the Marks, you must always do so in a way that does not mislead anyone, either directly or by omission, about exactly what they are getting and from whom.

 The law reflects this requirement in two major ways described in more detail below: it (1) prohibits creating a ["likelihood of confusion"](#what-is-likelihood-of-confusion) but (2) allows for ["nominative use"](#what-is-nominative-use).
+> [!TIP]
+>
+> You can cause confusion when people discover they do not have the same features and functionality they would get if they downloaded the software directly from us, or if they believe that someone is endorsed by or affiliated with us when they are not.
+>

-For example:
+> For example:
+>

-- You cannot say you are distributing the Hibernate software when you're distributing a modified version of it.
+> - You cannot say you are distributing the Hibernate software when you're distributing a modified version of it.
-- You cannot use our logo on your website in a way that suggests that your website is an official website or that we endorse your website.
+> - You cannot use our logo on your website in a way that suggests that your website is an official website or that we endorse your website.

-These statements could cause confusion when people discover they do not have the same features and functionality they would get if they downloaded the software directly from us, or they believe that someone is endorsed by or affiliated with us when they are not.
+>

-What you can say instead:
+> What you can say instead:
+>

-- You like the Hibernate software
+> - You like the Hibernate software
-- You participate in the Hibernate community
+> - You participate in the Hibernate community
-- You are providing an unmodified version of the Hibernate software
+> - You are providing an unmodified version of the Hibernate software
-- You wrote a book describing how to use the Hibernate software.
+> - You wrote a book describing how to use the Hibernate software.
+>

 This fundamental requirement, that it is always clear to people what they are getting and from whom, is reflected throughout this Policy.
 It should also serve as your guide if you are not sure about how you are using the Marks.